lmangani/duckdb-extension-clickhouse-sql/README.md

 ❌ The ClickHouse monolith is ~551M and growing.
 No extensions.

 ✔ DuckDB is open source and _protected by a no-profit foundation._<br>
-❌ ClickHouse is open core and _owned and controlled by for-profit corporation._
+❌ ClickHouse is open core and _controlled by for-profit corporation._

 ✔ DuckDB embedded is faster and elegantly integrated in many programming languages.<br>
 ❌ ClickHouse embedded is slower and _currently only supports Python integrations_.